Sales Inquiry : 855-351-4731 GET A QUOTE

 2: If employees work on a holiday, do you have to pay them holiday or overtime pay?

-Holiday pay: No federal law mandates holiday pay.
+Holiday pay: No federal law mandates paid holidays.
 Many employers offer it as a benefit to employees, often in the form of double pay (twice their normal compensation for holiday hours worked).
-However, that’s entirely at the employer’s discretion.
+However, that’s entirely at the employer’s discretion and it's important to communicate clearly what employees receive for holiday pay.

 3: If employees do NOT work the holiday, do you have to pay them holiday or overtime pay?

 Holiday pay: No federal law requires payment for time not worked.
 Exempt (salaried) employees must be paid their normal salary, but if a non-exempt employee does not work, they are not owed anything for it.
-Again, some employers may offer holiday pay as a benefit, but that’s at their discretion.
+Again, some employers may offer holiday pay as a benefit, but that’s at their discretion and often governed by a code of conduct.

 Overtime: If non-exempt employees work more than 40 hours that week despite not working the holiday, they will be owed overtime pay.
 Otherwise, no. Exempt employees must be paid their normal salary.

 CoAdvantage, one of the nation’s largest Professional Employer Organizations (PEOs), helps small to mid-sized companies with HR administration, benefits, payroll, and compliance.
-To learn more about CoAdvantage’s ability to create a strategic HR function in your business that drives business growth potential, contact us today.
+To learn more about CoAdvantage’s ability to create an effective compliance program for your business, contact us today.